-The global bond portfolio may hold no more than 30% of its assets, at fair value, in the debt securities of any single foreign government or government entity.
+The global bond portfolio may hold no more than 30% of its assets, at fair value, in the debt securities of any single foreign government or non-U.S. entity.
 No single non-government debt security shall constitute more than 6% of the global bond portfolio at market value.